20 Types Of Snakes, Ranked By Danger Level

 16. Western Brown Snake

 Coming back to Australia, we have the Western brown snake (Pseudonaja nuchalis).
 Found in the western mainlands of the continent, Western brown are among the island's least dangerous snakes.
 Not in terms of toxicity but in terms of temperament.
-Like the red-bellied snake, Western browns are not overly fond of people, and would rather slither away and hide as opposed to bite.
+Like the red-bellied black snake, Western browns are not overly fond of people, and would rather slither away and hide as opposed to bite.
 This does not mean, however, that they do not have the potential to be extremely dangerous if cornered.

 Advertisement